zotonic/zotonic/doc/cookbook/justenough-otp1.rst

 Assumptions
 -----------

-You have Erlang 21.3 or later installed on your system.
+You have Erlang/OTP 22 or later installed on your system.
 You have Internet access and basic Bash command line skills.
 File editing tasks refer to vim.
 But you can use your code editor of choice.